11 Questions to Ask When Shopping for Data Analytics SoftwareReading time: 7 minutes

 The right answer for everyone: No. Organizing data, building predictive models, and creating custom data dashboards has never been more intuitive and easy.
 Anyone can learn the process in a short amount of time.
 However, coders and advanced users can get even more functionality from the software using custom scripts!

 Key point: The right data analytics software offers the best of all worlds: the ability to organize and manipulate data in an interface that doesn’t require code, but which enables the use of advanced scripts for users who are equipped to use them.
-It also offers the same level of top-notch support you’d expect from a consultant, but without the hefty fees and limited functionality.
+It also offers the same level of top-notch support you’d expect from a consultant.
+But it doesn’t come with hefty fees and limited functionality.

 An advanced analytics platform will include predictive modeling capabilities.
 However, not all predictive models are created equal.
 Some key features you’ll want to inquire about: